killermann/be-my-boss-es/content/why-not.md

-@@ -1,19 +1,35 @@
 +++
-title = "7 Reasons NOT to Be My Boss" title = "7 Reasons to NOT Employ Me" date = "2018-12-14"
+title = "7 Reasons NOT to Be My Boss" date = "2018-12-14"
 +++

-<p class="lede"><span class="dropcap seafoam">T</span>his arrangement isn't for everyone.
-Actually, it's not for most people, even most people who follow my work.
-Here are several compelling reasons you should not, under any circumstance, be my boss.</p>
-<p>In all sincerity, and with kindness and compassion, do not be my boss if...</p>
 <p class="lede"><span class="dropcap seafoam">T</span>his isn't for everyone.
 Actually, it's not for most people, even most people who follow or believe in my work.
 And I don't want any of you beautiful humans reading this to get the wrong idea.

 Following are several compelling reasons you should not, under any circumstance, be my boss.